JSBmanD/docs/pages/deep-linked-ads/doubleclick-mobile-tracking.md

 For example, if you're running a campaign on Pandora via DoubleClick, follow the [instructions for enabling Pandora and creating a Pandora link](/deep-linked-ads/pandora-mobile-tracking/), then use that link in the click tracking URL field of your DCM creative tag.

-!!! warning
+[block:callout]
+{
+  "type": "warning",
-	If a placement's "click" is handled *server-side* by a specific publisher and there is *no [device ID macro]*(/deep-linked-ads/branch-universal-ads-mobile-tracking/#device-information), Branch will record clicks but not attribute downstream events in Branch's dashboard (client-side clicks will attribute downstream events in Branch's dashboard).
+  "title": "Server-side vs Client-side Handling", "body": "If a placement's "click" is handled *server-side* by a specific publisher and there is no [device ID macro](/deep-linked-ads/branch-universal-ads-mobile-tracking/#device-information), Branch will record clicks but not attribute downstream events in Branch's dashboard (client-side clicks will attribute downstream events in Branch's dashboard).
 Clicks with a device ID macro or client-side handling will attribute downstream events in Branch.
-Please contact integrations@branch.io or contact your Account Manager for details on specific networks before implementation.
+Please contact integrations@branch.io or contact your Account Manager for details on specific networks before implementation."
+}
+[/block]